Highlander School of Golf

 Lead hip rotation creates space and clears the way for your arms to swing through.
 It also helps release the torque, which translates into clubhead speed and distance.

-Trail elbow keeps the club on correct swing path.
+The trail elbow keeps the club on the correct swing path.

-Maintain wrist hinge (lag) it releases energy at the appropriate stage of the downswing.
+Maintaining wrist hinge (lag) releases energy at the appropriate stage of the downswing, which is crucial for effective golf instruction for beginners.

 Golf Fundamental 7 for beginners - Downswing